MicrosoftDocs/cpp-docs.it-it/docs/data/oledb/irowsetimpl-class.md

 ## <a name="irowsetimplcreaterow"></a><a name="createrow"></a>IRowsetImpl:: CreateRow

-Metodo Helper chiamato da [GetNextRows](../../data/oledb/irowsetimpl-getnextrows.md) per allocare un nuovo `HROW`.
+Metodo Helper chiamato da [GetNextRows](../../data/oledb/irowsetimpl-getnextrows.md) per allocare un nuovo oggetto `HROW` .

 ### <a name="syntax"></a>Sintassi